Call our office at 302 629 9755

 Questions?
 Call: 302-629-9755

 Our Pastor is ready to serve you and will care for you as family.
-Pastor Ray Rogers leads our congregation.
+Pastor Donn Woolweber leads our congregation.
 He shepherds his flock with tireless energy, preaching, teaching, guiding, and encouraging us both in the church and where we live.

 "Friends Supporting Friends" was born six plus years ago to provide support, comfort, and a listening ear with compassionate hearts in time of grief that happens at life's end here on earth!
 Call the Church Office for Assistance: